jonodrew/uol-msc-cyber/network address translator.md

 We use a NAT, which is a little like a postal redirection service.
 It ensures that the IP addresses in a private network aren't given out to everyone on the web.
 It also solves out IPv4 problem - because it means addresses inside the private network that's 'guarded' by the NAT can use almost any address they like.

+It also means that we're not "giving out" our IP addresses, which is a positive security measure - it decreases the [[attack surface]] by reducing the amount of public information.

 ## One-to-one NAT
 A way to connect together two [[network|networks]] that have incompatible, ie clashing, [[IP address|IP addresses]].
 When packets pass through the NAT, their IP head checksum is updated with the mapped IP address.